JKindonNtx/solutions-euc/documentation/BP-2204-Securing Citrix Desktop and Application Delivery with Flow Network Security Next-Gen/BP-2204/bp-2204-12-performance-impact-of-flow-network-security-next-gen.md

-# Performance Impact of Flow Network Security
+# Performance Impact of Flow Network Security Next-Gen

 We measured the performance impact of enabling Flow Network Security with the following test runs.